AlfredoJSpera/QuickFolderAccess/README.md

 ## Configuration

-- Configuration data is stored in the `QFA_Configs.ser` file.
+- Configuration data is stored in the `QFA_Configs.ser` file, in the same directory as the jar.
 - The application automatically creates the configuration file if it doesn't exist.

 ## Contributing